Perseid meteor shower highlights list of events in August skies

-The new month will kick off with a full moon illuminating the night sky on the night of Monday, Aug.
-3.
+The new month will kick off with a full moon illuminating the night sky on Monday night.

 People who set up telescopes to catch a look at Jupiter, Saturn and Comet NEOWISE throughout July can focus in on the moon to see its many craters as it shines bright in the sky all night long.